 Are there other benefits that can be attributed to palliative care?

 Palliative care clinicians help to ensure patients and their families have good understanding of their illness and that they are presented information in ways that make sense to them.
-We also want to ensure that the care they receive is consistent with their goals and values.
+They also ensure the care the patient receives is consistent with their goals and values.
 With this in mind, patients who receive palliative care may feel more involved in their cancer treatment and care.

 In addition, growing evidence shows that with regard to improved quality of life, palliative care can decrease depression and anxiety in cancer patients as they cope with their diagnosis and disease.
 In some cases, palliative care may improve outcomes, such as living longer—and some studies have even shown that palliative care has the potential to improve health care value by lowering overall healthcare costs.

-Are there any other developments in palliative care research?
+Are there any developments in palliative care research?

 Since palliative care is a relatively newer field, there is certainly a need for continued research to inform how we can better care for patients.
 With that said, there have been some encouraging developments in recent years.
 In a recent study, early palliative care along with standard oncology care was shown to improve quality of life for those with metastatic non-small cell lung cancer patients or (non-colorectal) gastrointestinal cancer patients.
 There was also a recent study showing patients admitted for bone marrow transplant receiving palliative care had a lesser decrease in quality of life compared to those receiving standard transplant care alone.